hashicorp/packer/website/source/docs/commands/index.html.md

 a fully machine-readable output setting, allowing you to use Packer in automated environments.

-The machine-readable output format is easy to use and read and was made with Unix tools in mind, so it is awk/sed/grep/etc. friendly.
+Because the machine-readable output format was made with Unix tools in mind, it is `awk`/`sed`/`grep`/etc. friendly and provides a familiar interface without requiring you to learn a new format.

 ### Enabling Machine-Readable Output